usmanhalalit/hutplate/README.md

 }
 ```

-If you use the HutPlate handler, then it even easier:
+If you use the HutPlate handler, then it is even easier:
 ```go
 router.Handle("/", hutplate.Handler(CreatePost))